-- (a) by the insertion in subsection (3) of the following paragraph after paragraph (d): - "(dA) the bargaining council has in place an effective procedure to deal with applications by non-parties for exemptions from the provisions of the collective agreement and is able to decide an application for an exemption within 30 days;"; - (b) by the substitution in subsection (3)(e) for the words preceding subparagraph 10(i) of the following words:

-"provision is made in the collective agreement for an independent body to hear and decide, as soon as possible and not later than 30 days after the appeal is lodged, any appeal brought against-";
+- 3. Section 32 of the principal Act is hereby amended- - (a) by the insertion in subsection (3) of the following paragraph after paragraph 15(d): - "(dA) the bargaining council has in place an effective procedure to deal with applications by non-parties for exemptions from the provisions of the collective agreement and is able to decide an application for an exemption within 30 days;"; - (b) by the substitution in subsection (3)(e) for the words preceding subparagraph(i) of the following words: - "provision is made in the collective agreement for an independent body to hear and decide, as soon as possible and not later than 30 days after the appeal is lodged, any appeal brought against-"; 25 - (c) by the insertion after subsection (3) of the following subsection:

-- (c) by the insertion after subsection (3) of the following subsection: "(3A) No representative, office-bearer or official of a trade union or employers' organisation party to the bargaining council may be a member of, or participate in the deliberations of, the appeal body established in terms of subsection (3)(e)."; - (d) by the deletion in subsection (5) of the word "and" at the end of paragraph (a) 20 and the addition of the following paragraphs: - $\frac{(c) \text{ the$ Ministerhas published a notice in the Government Gazette stating that an application for an extension in terms of this subsection has been received, stating where a copy may be inspected or obtained, and inviting comment within a period of not less than 21 days from the date of the publication of the notice; and - (d) the Minister has considered all comments received during the period referred to in paragraph (c);"; - (e) by the insertion after subsection (5) of the following subsection: - "(5A) When determining whether the parties to the bargaining 30 council are sufficiently representative for the purposes of subsection (5)(a), the Minister may take into account the composition of the workforce in the sector, including the extent to which there are employees assigned to work by temporary employment services, employees employed on fixed term contracts, part-time employees or employees in other categories of non-standard employment."; and - (f) by the addition of the following subsection:

-$\frac{((11) A bargaining council that has a collective agreement extended in terms of this section must ensure that the independent appeal body is able to determine appeals within the period specified in subsection (3)(f).".
-40$
+"(3A) No representative, office-bearer or official of a trade union or employers' organisation party to the bargaining council may be a member of, or participate in the deliberations of, the appeal body established in terms of subsection (3)(e).";

+- (d) by the deletion in subsection (5) of the word "and" at the end of paragraph (a) and the addition of the following paragraphs: - "(c) the Minister has published a notice in the Government Gazette stating that an application for an extension in terms of this subsection has been received, stating where a copy may be inspected or obtained, and inviting comment within a period of not less than 21 days from the date of the publication of the notice; and (d) the Minister has considered all comments received during the - period referred to in paragraph (c);"; - (e) by the insertion after subsection (5) of the following subsection: 40 "(5A) When determining whether the parties to the bargaining council are sufficiently representative for the purposes of subsection (5)(a), the Minister may take into account the composition of the workforce in the sector, including the extent to which there are employees assigned to work by temporary employment services, employees engaged on fixed term contracts, part-time employees or employees in other categories of non-standard employment."; and - (f) by the addition of the following subsection: - $\frac{(11) \text{ A bargaining council that has a collective agreement extended in}}{\text{terms of this section must ensure that the independent appeal body is able}} 50$ to determine appeals within the period specified in subsection (3)(f).".
-Amendment of section 49 of Act 66 of 1995, as amended by section 11 of Act 12 of 2002

-- (a) by the substitution in subsection (2) for the words preceding paragraph (a) of the following words: - 45
+Amendment of section 49 of Act 66 of 1995, as amended by section 11 of Act 12 of 2002 registrar annually, in writing, on a date to be determined by the registrar as to the information specified in subsection (3) and the number of employees who are-";

-"A bargaining council, having a collective agreement that has been extended by the Minister in terms of section 32, must inform the registrar annually, in writing, on a date to be determined by the registrar as to the information specified in subsection (3) and the number of employees who are-";
+- 4. Section 49 of the principal Act is hereby amended- - (a) by the substitution in subsection (2) for the words preceding paragraph (a) of 55 the following words: - "A bargaining council, having a collective agreement that has been extended by the Minister in terms of section 32, must inform the